tytydraco/yessleep/out/This_Job_Interview_Almost_Killed_Me.md

 We waited for fifteen minutes.
 The office seemed to be in a loop.
 One conversation begin, another ends, when that one ends, a new one begins.
 They were lively for a Sunday.

-“Hey Brain?”
+“Hey Brian?”
 I walked up to the desk.
 He looks up from his desktop.
 “Who are these people?
 When you said you work Sunday, I wasn’t sure what to expect.”

 He chuckles at the question.
 “So these guys are our senior staff.
 They’ve been with us longer and have clients that require special attention.”
-Brain said.
+Brian said.
 “Think of us as an accounting firm, but you don’t have to worry about working weekends.
 New hires have regular hours.
 Today is the only time our hiring manager can conduct interviews.”

 “How long have y’all been open?”

 “We opened at 2020.
 We began working remote but are slowly letting senior staff in.”

 An older man with a large stomach and a tucked in blue shirt.
-“Hello Brain.
+“Hello Brian.
 Is this everyone?”

 “Yes.
 They are all accounted for.”